mattjm/nhsound/README.md

 ![picture of how speaker controls should be set](./images/speakers.jpeg)

+## Connecting Microphones

+TODO

 # Things you don't _really_ need to know (but might be useful)

 **(feel free to skip this section)**

 The board is divided into more or less six channels that you can control.
 The microphone channels are on the left side of the board, with all of the inputs and controls arranged vertically.
 The remaining four channels are in a 2x2 grid in the middle of the board and correspond to the labeled inputs at the top of the board.

+Here is a marked up picture of the board illustrating the different channels and controls:

 ![picture of board marked up to indicate the different controls and channels](./images/board-diagram.jpeg)